The successful defence of Fort Sullivan on 28th June 1776 by Charleston’s recruit artillerymen against a powerful Royal Navy squadron

 Guns at the Battle of Sullivan’s Island:

 A plan of the fort was prepared by an officer of the Royal Artillery, Lieutenant Colonel Thomas James after the battle.
 The plan appears to show 28 pieces of artillery in Fort Sullivan.
-One is described as a mortar and the rest are described as being 32 and 26 pounders.
+One is described as a mortar and the rest as being 32 and 26 pounders.
 It is apparent from the caption on the plan that Colonel James took his information from officers present at the battle, if he was not himself present, which is not clear.
 Possibly information was obtained when the fort, by then called Fort Moultrie, was taken by the British when they captured Charleston in 1780.

 Ward describes the cannon in Fort Sullivan in these terms: ‘Along the front were mounted six 24-pounders and three 18-pounders.
 Along the southerly side were six guns, 9- and 12-pounders.
 In each bastion were five guns, ranging from 9 to 26 pounders.’
 Ward describes three 12-pounders as mounted in each of the other two bastions.
 The difficulty with Ward’s description is that he puts the ‘front’ in contradistinction to the ‘southerly side’.
 It would seem that the southerly side of the fort was the front.